Games of Nerves We Play

 That can even escalate to some comical extremes, one of the best examples probably being a groom or a bride passing out at the time of saying their vows.
 In that climax of all wedding excitement, not able to discriminate, their feedback mechanism is mistaking it for an "unbearable traumatic experience" and knocking them out unconscious.

 This is actually a perfect example of how impersonal our nerves are in treating a whole variety of emotionally charged situations.
 If you happened to have a phobia of dogs, your nerves would equally overreact to a German Shepherd and a tiny Havanese which you can carry in your purse.
 Nerves can really play tricks on us, and I believe that many of us could readily attest to it.

 Nerves Defining Our Stressors

-Hoping that all cynics and comedians are restraining from their likely comment, how in the world can "saying wedding vows" be interpreted as "dangerous"? - while that's exactly what some folks' overactive feedback mechanism may do.
+Hoping that all cynics and comedians are restraining from their likely comment--- how in the world can "saying wedding vows" be interpreted as "dangerous"?---while that's exactly what some folks' overactive feedback mechanism may do.

-All those long preparations for that day may be overwhelming making their nerves literally exhausted, and it doesn't matter one bit that it's supposed to be about one of the happiest days in someone's life.
+All those long preparations for that day may be overwhelming making their nerves literally exhausted, and it doesn't matter one bit that it's supposed to be about one of the happiest days in their life.